NVSL/cfiddle-cluster/README.md

 this document describes is suitable for use in deployment (although you need to customize some configurations files).

-However, there are two aspects of the system that 'fakes' because the real-life implementations are varied, potentially complex, and not Cfiddle- or Slurm-related.
-These are:

-1. Shared user directories
+However, there are a few places that you will need to customize:

+1. The shared file storage
-2. Synchronized user accounts
+2. The user image

-In order to use this system in deployment, you'll need to solve both these problems.
-You can use solutions I've used here a starting point, but they will likely need some tweaking.
+3. The sand box image (maybe)

-For shared user directories, the instruction below set up a simple NFS server, which will work fine for simple, stand-alone installations.
+For shared user directories, the instruction below set up a simple NFS server, which will work fine for simple, stand-alone installations, but if you want to integrate with an existing system, it'll take some tweaking.

-The solution for synchronized user accounts is much messier and less scalable, but you could make it work in a pinch.
+The user image is a standin for whatever environment your users will be using.
+The version provide is based on the standard jupyter notebook image but adds what's necessary to make slurm work.

+The sand box image just includes `cfiddle` and `delegate_function`, so it should be sufficient for running standard `cfiddle` experiments.
+If you're doing any think fancy with `cfiddle` you'll need to modify the the sand box to matches what's in the user's environment.

 ### Implementation Roadmap